KChen89/QRS-detection/README.md

 # Q, R, and S Detection from ECG
-This is an implementation of Q, R, S detection on ECG including Q and S point label inspired by [1].
+This is an implementation of Q, R, S detection on ECG including Q and S point label inspired by "Pan-Tompkins" algorithms.

 ![Q,R,S, label in ECG.](screenshots/sample.png)
 ![R peak detection from bnormal heartbeat.](screenshots/ecg_2.png)